openshift/origin/docs/proposals/params.md

 ## Advantages of using Parameters for userspace configuration

-Using `Parameters` to model shared parameters has a number of advantages over directly including parameter information in the environment of every container that needs it:
+All of the use-cases describe for userspace concerns (service parameters, external services, etc) can be solved by setting environment variables on the appropriate containers manually.
+However, using `Parameters` to model shared parameters has a number of advantages over this approach:

 1. Eliminates the need to redeclare shared parameters on every container that needs them
 2. Parameters only have to be updated in a single place